One of the first decisions you must make when architecting a new B2B application? How you’re going to allow users to authenticate.

 You have two choices: the universal login page or the organization-specific login page.
 We’ll make the distinction clear in a moment, but for now, know that the path you choose here has significant downstream effects on the entire lifecycle of your B2B application, and in ways far more significant than designing and developing a login page that looks good.
 Notably, three personas are most affected with the choice you make:

-Conveniently, two popular applications—Notion and Slack—have made opposite choices for end-user authentication flows.
+Conveniently, two popular applications—Notion and Slack—have made different choices for end-user authentication flows.
 Their ubiquity makes them ideal for identifying how they implemented differing flows, tracing the pros and cons for each affected persona, and ultimately helping you create the best authentication paradigm for your application.

 Before diving too deeply into authentication nuances, let’s clarify our definitions.